wulffern/aic2026/lectures/l00_diode.md

 Where $p$ is the number of dimensions (in our case 3).

-Then uses the band structure $E(k)$ to convert to the density of states as a function of energy $N(E)$.
-The simplest band structure, and a approxmiation of the lowest conduction band is
+The band structure $E(k)$ is used to convert to the density of states to a function of energy $N(E)$.
+The simplest band structure, and an approxmiation of the lowest conduction band is
 -->

 $$E(k) = \frac{\hbar^2 k^2}{2 m^*}$$